zyonet/dotnet-allversions/README.md

-# Tool for showing all installed versions of .NET Core
+# Tool for showing all installed versions of .NET Core SDK

 Add the following reference into your project: